-Seeing the world from other people’s point of view will help you to understand why they do certain things.
+Seeing the world from another person’s point of view will help you to understand why they do certain things.
 You are not the user, so get to know your users.

 Creating an emotional connection to the people using your products will not only drive the design but focus your target market, give you totally new perspectives on their needs and build consensus within your team about who you are helping and why.